 Two Students Named National Merit Scholar Semifinalists

-These two seniors now have the opportunity to advance to the Finalist level and compete for $30 million in National Merit Scholarships that will be awarded next spring.
-Approximately 95-percent of the Semifinalists are expected to attain Finalist standing and about half of the Finalists win a National Merit Scholarship, earning the Merit Scholar title.
+The two scholastic champions now advance in the 2023 National Merit Scholarship competition and have the opportunity to advance to the Finalist level, where they can compete for some 7,250 scholarships worth nearly $28 million that will be awarded next spring.
+Approximately 95-percent of the Semifinalists are expected to attain Finalist standing and nearly half of the Finalists will win a National Merit Scholarship, earning the Merit Scholar title.

 Being chosen as a Semifinalist is a feat in itself.
-Each year, more than 1.5 million juniors enter the National Merit Scholarship Program by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), which serves as an initial screening of program entrants.
-The nationwide pool of Semifinalists, representing less than one-percent of all U.S. high school seniors, includes the highest scoring entrants in each state.
+Each year, students enter the National Merit Scholarship Program as juniors by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), which serves as an initial screening of program entrants.
+The nationwide pool of Semifinalists is then chosen, representing less than one-percent of all U.S. high school seniors and the highest scoring entrants in each state.